Making the most of your money

 • listen to you to understand the different kinds of support you may need

-• help you go through an assessment of your household’s current welfare and financial situation
+• help you go through an assessment of your household’s current financial situation

 • identify the income and benefits you’re entitled to